Bli-AIk/Undertale-Changer-Template/PLAN.md

-# UCT renewal program
+# UCT Update Plan

-This document is written about UCT's long-term update plan.
+This document outlines the long-term update plan for UCT.

-Note that these update plans are not in any order and are subject to change, shelving, or deprecation.
+Please note that these update plans are not in any particular order and may be subject to changes, delays, or cancellations.

-For specific updates to UCT, please refer to [CHANGELOG.md] (CHANGELOG.md), [CHANGELOG_zh-CN.md] (CHANGELOG_zh-CN.md), or [CHANGELOG_zh-TW.md] (CHANGELOG_zh-TW.md).
+For specific update information about UCT, please refer to [CHANGELOG.md](CHANGELOG.md), [CHANGELOG_zh-CN.md](CHANGELOG_zh-CN.md), or [CHANGELOG_zh-TW.md](CHANGELOG_zh-TW.md).

-## Generic class
+## General Category
-### Refinement of existing systems
+### Refinement of Existing System
-- [ x ] Refinement of BGM controller[^1]
+- [x] Refine BGM controller[^1]
-- [ ] Store item data to ScriptableObject
+"Store item data in ScriptableObject."

-### UI optimization and refinement
+### UI Optimization and Refinement
-- [ ] Add Pixel Perfection & Zoom Out to 640x480 [^2]
+- [ ] Add pixel perfect and magnification 640x480[^2]
-- [ ] Refine / UI Drill MENU screen and OW archive screen
+- [ ] Refine / UI Dr. the MENU interface and OW save interface
-- [ ] Refine Settings UI
+- [ ] Refine the settings interface
-- [ ] Redo Settings UI
+- [ ] Redo the settings interface UI

 ### Performance Optimization
-- [ x ] Add DebugLogger scripts[^3]
+- [x] Add DebugLogger script[^3]
-- [ ] Call language packs using a concatenation instead of calling them all at the same time
+Use coroutine to call the language pack, rather than calling all at once.

-## OW classes
+## OW Category
-### Event system
+### Event System
-- [ ] Rework the OW event system
+- [ ] Redo the OW event system
 - [ ] Add a Dr. style chase system.

-### Plot system
+### Plot System
-- [ ] Introduced the [Fungus](https://github.com/snozbot/fungus) library to create a visual dialog editing system
+- [ ] Introduce the [Fungus](https://github.com/snozbot/fungus) library to create a visual dialogue editing system.
-- [ ] Add OW Plot Controller
+- [ ] Add OW storyline controller

 ### Data Storage
-- [ ] Store room data to a ScriptableObject.
+Store room data to ScriptableObject.

-## Battle class
+## Combat Class
-### Data storage
+### Data Storage
-- [ x ] Stores pop-up data to ScriptableObject
+- [x] Store barrage data in ScriptableObject
 - [ ] Store round data to ScriptableObject

-### Round System Rework
+### Turn System Redesign
-- [ ] Visualize Round System
+- [ ] Visualized Round System
-- [ ] Add Path Popup Generator
+- [ ] Add path bullet screen generator

-### Battle System Expansion
+### Combat System Expansion
-- [ ] Add the ability to insert subtitles / dialog during rounds
+Add the feature to insert subtitles/dialogues during the round.
-- [ ] Add multiple battles[^4]
+The translation of the text to English is: "Add more battles."

-### Fixes and optimizations
+### Fixes and Optimizations
-- [ x] Optimized 3D backgrounds
+- [x] Optimize 3D background
-- [ x] Fixed blue hearts
+- [x] Repair Blue Heart

-### Alien Frame
+### Irregular Frame
-- [ ] Fix shaped frames
+- [ ] Fix the irregular frame
-- [ ] Rework collision system to fit shaped frames
+- [ ] Redo the collision system to accommodate irregular frames.

 ### Judgment and Collision
-- [ ] Refine FIGHT related judgments
+Refine judgments related to FIGHT.
-- [ ] Add monster death judgment
+Add monster death determination
-- [ ] Completing the seven player soul colors.
+Complete the seven types of player soul colors.

-## New Classes
+## New Category
 ### Scene Expansion
-- [ ] Added multi-language expansion to the naming scene.
+- [ ] Add multilingual expansion in the naming scene.
-- [ ] Add Battle Settlement Scene
+- [ ] Add battle settlement scene
-- [ ] Add a BGM playback scene
+- [ ] Add BGM broadcasting scene

-### Render Expansion
+### Rendering Expansion
-- [ x] Add built-in projector frame
+- [x] Add built-in projection frame
-- [ x] Add 3D Renderer
+- [x] Add 3D renderer

-### Functionality Expansion
+### Function Expansion
-- [ ] Add CC captioning system[^5]
+- [ ] Add CC subtitle system[^5]
 - [ ] Add achievement system
-- [ ] Add UI manager
+- [ ] Add UI Manager
 - [ ] Introduce online library

 ### Accessibility
-- [ ] Add Narrator
+- [ ] Add narrator
-- [ ] Add color blind filter
+- [ ] Add color blindness filter

-## Other classes
+## Other Categories
-### Project localization
+### Project Localization
-- [ x ] Merge Chinese and English branches, replace comment text with scripts
+- [x] Merging Chinese and English branches, replacing comment text through scripts.

-### Cleanup and Maintenance
+### Cleaning and Maintenance
-- [x] Remove redundant original textures
+- [x] Remove redundant original artwork textures

-### Tutorials
+### Tutorial
-- [ ] New wiki with video tutorials
+- [ ] New wiki and video tutorials

----
+Please provide the text you would like me to translate into English.

-[^1]: Will mainly add features like counting beats to it.
+The main addition will be features such as calculating the number of beats.
-[^2]: Will try to add two extra items to the settings options that will allow you to use pixel-perfect filters / zoom to a larger resolution at 640x480 instead of just using a larger resolution to save performance.
+[2]: Will attempt to add two additional options in the settings, allowing you to use a pixel-perfect filter / enlarge to a larger resolution at 640x480 instead of directly using a larger resolution, in order to save performance.
-[^3]: This script will wrap all of Unity's Debug related functions into it to be called, and these functions will only be executed within the editor.
+The script will encapsulate all Unity debug-related functions to be called within it, and these functions are only executed in the editor.
-[^4]: i.e. allow multiple battles and multiple fights within the game.
+The translation of the text to English is: "That is, allowing for multiple battles and several fights within the game."
-[^5]: Localizers can provide early localization support to players by releasing a preview version with CC subtitles at a stage when the translation is complete but not yet officially embedded.
+Localization personnel can provide localization support to players in advance by releasing a CC subtitle preview version during the stage when the translation is completed but not yet officially integrated.